-We at Clemmer College believe in preparing teachers that not only have the content knowledge and pedagogy skills to facilitate learning in a classroom but are active agents in improving and influencing lives in their communities.
-Because teacher preparation is a dynamic process that involves input from a diverse support team (e.g., faculty, supervisors, mentor teachers, and principals), it is essential to closely monitor the aspects of our programs that our partners feel we excel in, and those areas that we as a College need to improve upon.
+Clemmer College believes in preparing teachers that not only have the content knowledge and pedagogy skills to facilitate learning in a classroom but are also active agents in improving and influencing lives in their communities.
+Teacher preparation is a dynamic process that involves input from a diverse support team (e.g., faculty, supervisors, mentor teachers, and principals), it is essential to closely monitor the aspects of our programs that our graduates feel we excel in, and those areas that we as a College need to improve upon.
+Therefore, we are reaching out to you today to request your feedback on the impact your teacher preparation at ETSU had on your current classroom instruction.